 In short, if you’re involved with BI, you may have as good or even better insight into what is going on in the company, but you clearly lack the portfolio to do anything about it…

-After reading Neil’s observations, a medical analogy came to mind.
-Like a medical device designed to identify illness and disease, BI is also a diagnostic tool that can identify performance “illnesses” in an organization, but cannot in itself be a “cure.”
+To Neil’s point, I see an analogy between BI tools and medical devices: Both can identify serious “illnesses” within companies and patients, respectively, but neither can provide a “cure” on their own.
 (This is an incomplete analogy, of course, as BI can help identify ‘good’ things too, like uncovering positive new business trends, etc., but it matches the experience shared by Neil Raden).

-The good news for practitioners and developers of BI/DW technology is there are indeed “courses of treatment” to reverse the effects of low employee morale, high turnover, inventory snafus, poor customer service, etc. These courses of treatment, however, require strong leadership dedicated to rolling up their sleeves, and actively use BI tools as part of a culture of data-informed decision-making.
+The good news for practitioners and developers of BI/DW technology is there are indeed plenty of “courses of treatment” to reverse the effects of low employee morale, high turnover, inventory snafus, poor customer service, etc. These courses of treatment, however, require strong leadership dedicated to rolling up their sleeves, and actively using BI tools as part of a culture of data-informed decision-making.

 In contrast, if management is so hands-off that its default is to halfheartedly “sub out” addressing pervasive business problems to outside consultants – or, even worse, chooses to deny certain problems exist at all – no amount of BI may be enough to effect authentic change.
-It’s a bit like a doctor showing a chain-smoking patient an x-ray of his damaged lungs, and yet the patient, so disengaged from the very process of maintaining his own good health, keeps right on smoking.
+It’s a bit like a doctor showing a chain-smoking patient an x-ray of his damaged lungs, and yet the patient somehow can’t bring himself to actually kick the habit.

-I’d like to point to the University of Maryland, Baltimore County (I very much enjoyed working with UMBC, a customer of a former employer; see my case study here) as an excellent example of an organization embracing that essential culture of data-informed decision-making.
-This culture is actively advocated from the top, by the University’s President, Dr. Freeman Hrabowski.
-It’s no coincidence in a University Business article that President Hrabowski emphasizes the importance of a “culture of critical thinking” and the need for a “deliberate effort” to engage in conversations and problem-solving with others.
+I’d like to point to the University of Maryland, Baltimore County (I very much enjoyed working with UMBC, a customer of a former employer of mine; see my case study here) as an excellent example of an organization embracing that essential culture of data-informed decision-making.
+This culture is actively advocated from the top, by UMBC President Dr. Freeman Hrabowski.
+It’s no coincidence that President Hrabowski repeatedly emphasized the importance of a “culture of critical thinking” and the need for a “deliberate effort” to engage in conversations and problem-solving with others.

-The bottom line is BI can inform management like a diagnostic tool, but management in turn has to believe in the efficacy of the “courses of treatment” – that is, buying into and publicly committing to a culture of data-informed decision-making, and, for that matter, a managerial culture that does not regard practicing good business health as somehow being someone else’s responsibility.
+The bottom line is BI can inform management as a diagnostic tool, but management in turn has to believe in the efficacy of the “courses of treatment” and actively commit to a managerial culture of data-informed decision-making that does not regard practicing good business health as somehow being someone else’s responsibility.